-If a data set is transferred to a new LMV26 / LMV36 via the restore. - If a data set is transferred to a new LMV26 / LMV36 via the restore process (e.g. during a device replacement), the standardization of the speed must be carried out again - In pneumatic ratio control, at least one additional supervision threshold (parameter 667, 668 or 669) must be activated to carry out a speed standardization
+- When the parameter set (refer to ACS410 (J7352)) is restored, the standardized speed is restored also.
+If a data set is transferred to a new LMV36 via the restore process (e.g. during a device replacement), the standardization of the speed must be carried out again - In pneumatic ratio control, at least one additional supervision threshold (parameter 667, 668 or 669) must be activated to carry out a speed standardization